 He holds a Ph.D. in behavioral medicine and health psychology from Northcentral University, a master’s degree in psychological counseling from Monmouth University, and a bachelor’s degree in psychology from Richard Stockton College, now known as Stockton University.

-“Vice President Stout has an outstanding set of qualifications and the detailed knowledge of Brookdale gained through his more than 20 years of service to the college,” said Brookdale Board of Trustees Chair Carl Guzzo Jr. “The board is confident that Dr. Stout is the right person to lead Brookdale.”
+“Dr. Stout has an outstanding set of qualifications and the detailed knowledge of Brookdale gained through his more than 20 years of service to the college,” said Brookdale Board of Trustees Chair Carl Guzzo Jr. “The board is confident that Dr. Stout is the right person to lead Brookdale.”